Botche/VTU-Software-Engineering-First-Course/README.md

 # VTU-Software-Engineering-First-Course

-Exercises and materials for C#.
+Here you can find previous exercises and materials for C#.